Green Card Renewal Processing Time: Standard and Expedited Processing

 Issuance of Receipt Notice by USCIS (1 to 3 Weeks from Filing Date)

-To renew green card status and understand the I-90 processing time, you must first submit Form I-90 with USCIS, which is the official application for green card renewal and this process is separate from EB1 visa requirements.
-The I-90 is the Application to Replace Permanent Resident Card.
-Once USCIS receives and accepts your I-90 application for those learning how to renew green card status, USCIS will issue you a receipt notice.
+To renew green card status and understand the green card renewal processing time, you must first submit Form I-90 with USCIS, which is the official application for green card renewal and a key step in determining how long does it take to renew a green card.
+The I-90 is the Application to Replace Permanent Resident Card and a key component of the green card renewal processing time.
+Once USCIS receives and accepts your I-90 application, which is an important step in understanding how long does it takes to renew green card, USCIS will issue you a receipt notice.
 The receipt notice verifies that USCIS has received your application and contains a unique receipt number that you can use to track your case and monitor your i90 processing time through the online USCIS Case Status tool.

 Biometrics Appointment Notice (4 to 6 Weeks from Filing Date)

-A few weeks after you receive your receipt notice from USCIS, you will then receive a biometrics appointment notice.
-As part of how to renew green card status, you must attend a biometrics appointment.
+A few weeks after you receive your receipt notice, your green card renewal processing time continues with the biometrics stage from USCIS, helping further clarify how long does it take to renew a green card in most cases.
+As part of how to renew green card status, you must attend a biometrics appointment, which helps determine how long does it takes to renew green card overall.
 The biometrics appointment is where your digital fingerprints are taken.
 Your biometrics appointment notice will specify the date, time, and location of the biometrics appointment, but scheduling delays may occur due to an I-90 processing time increase.
 The biometrics appointment notice will also identify what you need to bring with you to the biometrics appointment.
 This notice also provides you with instructions on how to reschedule your biometrics appointment if you need to do so.

 Actual Biometrics Appointment Date (6 to 8 Weeks from Filing Date)

-Your actual biometrics appointment will be scheduled to take place roughly 2 weeks after the biometrics notice is issued, though this may vary depending on any I-90 processing time increase and is separate from EB1 visa requirements.
-At the biometrics appointment, you will have your digital fingerprints taken.
+Your actual biometrics appointment will be scheduled to take place roughly 2 weeks after the biometrics notice is issued, which helps determine how long it takes to renew green card, though this may vary depending on any I-90 processing time increase.
+At the biometrics appointment, you will have your digital fingerprints taken as part of the green card renewal processing time.
 You will need to take a valid I.D. as well as the actual biometrics notice, with you to the biometrics appointment.

 Issuance of the New Green Card (6 to 10 Months from Filing Date)